TheThingsNetwork/workshops/README.md

 ### The Things Network Dashboard

 Your applications and devices can be managed by [The Things Network Dashboard][dashboard].

+> You'll get a sneak preview of our new production environment!
+Just be aware that anything can and probably will change and you might lose data!

 #### Create an Account